-27. VARIATIONS
+28. VARIATIONS

-- 27.1 Where a party believes that a variation is required by reason of ambiguity or uncertainty, that party will give notice of the basis for its belief to the CE, DPC or the associations as applicable.
-Parties receiving such notice will respond as soon as practicable and preferably within 28 days of receipt. - 27.2 The parties recognise that the Act permits the Commission to vary an Enterprise Agreement. - 27.3 The parties agree that amendments to this Enterprise Agreement can be developed to facilitate: - 27.3.1 Consistent application within a particular agency of clauses identified at Appendix 2: Saved Clauses. - 27.3.2 The implementation of a Workplace Flexibility Agreement. - 27.3.3 Any other agreed changes within the agency. - 27.4 For the purposes of facilitating variations in respect of particular agencies which have been agreed by employees (or their representatives) within the particular agency/ies; to give effect to a Workplace Flexibility Agreement; or to give effect to an agreed matter, the parties undertake and agree that where a proposed variation: - 27.4.1 Is in respect of a part of, or a clause in a part of, Appendix 2; or will affect a particular agency/ies referred to in the proposed variation, the variation will be taken to have been agreed by the parties if a majority of the employees within the particular agency/ies agree to the variation; or - 27.4.2 Is to give effect to a Workplace Flexibility Agreement, the variation will be taken to have been agreed by the parties if a majority of affected employees agree to the variation; or - 27.4.3 Is to give effect to an agreed matter, the variation will be taken to have been agreed by the parties if the applicable employer and relevant employee representative/s party/ies to this Enterprise Agreement agree to the variation.
+- 28.1 Where a party believes that a variation is required by reason of ambiguity or uncertainty, that party will give notice of the basis for its belief to the CE, DPC or the associations as applicable.
+Parties receiving such notice will respond as soon as practicable and preferably within 28 days of receipt. - 28.2 The parties recognise that the Act permits the Commission to vary an Enterprise Agreement. - 28.3 The parties agree that amendments to this Enterprise Agreement can be developed to facilitate: - 28.3.1 Consistent application within a particular agency of clauses identified at Appendix 2: Saved Clauses. - 28.3.2 The implementation of a Workplace Flexibility Agreement. - 28.3.3 Any other agreed changes within the agency. - 28.4 For the purposes of facilitating variations in respect of particular agency/ies which have been agreed by employees (or their representatives) within the particular agency/ies; to give effect to a Workplace Flexibility Agreement; or to give effect to an agreed matter, the parties undertake and agree that where a proposed variation: - 28.4.1 Is in respect of a part of, or a clause in a part of, Appendix 2; or will affect a particular agency/ies referred to in the proposed variation, the variation will be taken to have been agreed by the parties if a majority of the employees within the particular agency/ies agree to the variation; or - 28.4.2 Is to give effect to a Workplace Flexibility Agreement, the variation will be taken to have been agreed by the parties if a majority of affected employees agree to the variation; or - 28.4.3 Is to give effect to an agreed matter, the variation will be taken to have been agreed by the parties if the applicable employer and relevant employee representative/s party/ies to this Enterprise Agreement agree to the variation.

-28. REVIEWS
+29. REVIEWS

-- 28.1 The following issues will be reviewed during the life of this Enterprise Agreement or as indicated.
-Reviews will be undertaken in a consultative manner by the development of a discussion paper/s having regard to available information, including from employees or their representative/s, which will be made available to the relevant employees or their representatives before being finalised (in consultation with Public Sector Workforce Relations (PSWR)) as a review paper.
-Matters agreed by the employer, or an applicable agency, consequent on a review may become the subject of administrative arrangements, one or more Workplace Flexibility Agreements, or inform future enterprise bargaining. - 28.1.1 By not later than 31 December 2010, the Chief Executive of the Department for Transport, Energy and Infrastructure (or delegate) will, in consultation with the PSA and APESMA, have completed a genuine consultative review of the remuneration arrangements applying to professional engineers, including the appropriate application of the work level definitions to classification levels.
-Subject to any alternative process agreed with the PSA and APESMA, the review process will include the distribution of a discussion paper by not later than 31 September 2010.
+- 29.1 The following issues will be reviewed during the life of this Enterprise Agreement or as indicated. - 29.2 Technical Services Stream Review - 29.2.1 This review will be undertaken in a consultative manner by the development of a discussion paper/s having regard to available information, including from employees or their representative/s, which will be made available to the relevant employees or their representatives before being finalised (in consultation with Public Sector Workforce Relations (PSWR)) as a review paper.
+Matters agreed by the employer, or an applicable agency, consequent on a review may become the subject of administrative arrangements, one or more Workplace Flexibility Agreements, or inform future enterprise bargaining. - a) A review of the Technical Services Stream will be undertaken during the life of this Enterprise Agreement and will consider whether the Technical Services Stream continues to meet current and anticipated public sector requirements, including: - (i) Qualifications currently required for duties/positions in the Technical Services Stream; - (ii) Whether there is an ongoing need for the Technical Services Stream; and - (iii) Options that may inform negotiations for the successor South Australian Public Sector Wages Parity Enterprise Agreement: Salaried or a Workplace Flexibility Agreement.